open-dynamic-robot-initiative/open_robot_actuator_hardware/mechanics/actuator_module_v1/README.md

 <img src="images/transmission_1.png" width="500">

-We are using a dual stage timing belt transmission with 3:1 gear reduction on each stage.
+We are using a dual stage timing belt transmission with a 3:1 gear reduction on each stage.
 The total gear reduction is 9:1.

 ## Core Component Overview